owarleysouza/S-Compras/README.md

-# minhas_compras
+# App Minhas Compras

-A new Flutter project.
+A Flutter app for doing your shopping.

 ## Getting Started